Peter F. Thall’s Personal Website

 sample sizes), and Yuan et al. provide examples to demonstrate how poorly

 chosen priors can ruin operating characteristics.
-Complex trial designs are explained
+Complex trial designs are

-—Elizabeth Garrett-Mayer, Professor of Biostatistics, Medical University of
+implementation." —Elizabeth Garrett-Mayer, Professor of Biostatistics,

 book covers almost every topic that you will need when designing Phase I, Phase